 Two years later we moved from Maine to Boston.
 My older brother and I were on the same team in the town league.
 I told the other kids about Charlene.
 One of the boys laughed at my story.
 He pitched for us and dreamed of playing in Fenway Park.

 “Can not.
 They aren't made for sports.
 Only playing with dolls."

 I punched him in the nose and he cried to the coach.

 I was thrown off the team for two games.
 The suspension didn’t matter too much to me.
 I was no good at baseball, but I retained some of Charlene’s skill and opposing players would shout from the bench.

 My throws from right field reached the plate fast and hard.

-Same as Charlene’s throw, because that girl knew how to play baseball and on the field she was a girl at her best.
+Same as Charlene’s throw, because that girl knew how to play baseball and on the field she was a girl better than any boy.